How to write a blogger outreach email? Is there a science to it?

 This is a made-up example of how I would pitch a blogger writing about interior design:

-If you include these five elements, and you strive to keep each part down to one or two sentences, you should be able the cover the basics.
+If you include these five elements, and you strive to keep each part down to one or two sentences, you should be able to cover the basics.

 Some prefer to write even shorter pitch emails, but I think you might running a risk coming off as way too blasé if you take that approach to far.